PricingFrontier/python-for-pricing-course/docs/2. Setting up/index.md

 # 2.0.
 Setting Up

-Before diving into coding, it’s essential to have the right tools and environments configured.
-This chapter guides you through preparing both personal and work machines, installing Python and WSL, setting up Visual Studio Code, managing virtual environments, and mastering Git for version control.
-By the end, you’ll have a professional-grade development setup ready for robust and collaborative pricing analytics.
+Before writing any code, it’s important to set up the right tools.
+This chapter walks through preparing your personal and work machines, installing Python, configuring Visual Studio Code, and enabling a Linux environment with WSL for flexibility.
+You’ll also learn how to manage virtual environments for reproducibility, use Git for version control and collaboration, and work with Jupyter Notebooks for interactive analysis.
+By the end, you’ll have a professional-grade setup ready for robust pricing analytics.

-Prepare your devices for professional pricing analytics with best practice setups and configurations.

-Enable a powerful Linux environment on Windows using Windows Subsystem for Linux for greater flexibility.

-Configure VS Code with recommended extensions and settings for an efficient Python coding experience.

-Learn to isolate project dependencies to avoid conflicts and ensure reproducibility.

-Use Git to manage your code versions, collaborate with teammates, and maintain a history of your work.

-Initialise a project with your newly installed environment

-Learn how to use Jupyter Notebooks for interactive, iterative analysis that combines code, visuals, and explanations.